The Master of Science in Medical Sciences (MAMS) program is one of...

 **It is the responsibility of the student to identify/select a practicum site.
 The Assistant Director will assist in this process, but it is ultimately the student’s responsibility to ensure that a practicum mentor and site is selected on a timely basis.

 At the completion of the practicum, the student will write a one to three page summary of activities accomplished during the practicum.
-This description will be reviewed by the mentor, signed that both agree that the practicum was successfully completed, and then submitted to the MACI Director as documentation of objectives achieved.
+This description will be reviewed by the mentor, signed that both agree that the practicum was successfully completed, and then submitted to the MSCI Assistant Director as documentation of objectives achieved.